bencejeney/cmt_solitaire/README.md

 ## Available Scripts

+Note: Make sure NodeJS is installed on your computer.\

-In the project directory, you can run:
+Open a terminal in the project directory.
+Here you can run:

 ### `npm install`